RowinRuizendaal/browser-technologies-2021/README.md

 forEach

-Vanaf IE10 wordt forEach() volledig ondersteund.
-In IE9 moeten forEach() dus worden vervangen door for loops.
+ForEach () is fully supported from IE10.
+So in IE9 forEach () should be replaced with for loops.

 [forEach](https://caniuse.com/?search=foreach)